Lemon Parade

-Lemon Parade is the debut album of American rock band Tonic, released on July 16, 1996, by Polydor Records.
+Lemon Parade is the debut studio album of American rock band Tonic, released on July 16, 1996, by Polydor Records.
 The album has sold 1,300,000 copies to date and reached platinum status in the United States.
 Lemon Parade featured three singles.
 "If You Could Only See" was a hit single on the Billboard Mainstream Rock Tracks charts, reaching number one, and it also reached number 11 on the Billboard Airplay Hot 100, spending 63 weeks on the chart.

 Based on the success of Lemon Parade, in March 1999, Tonic released a live EP with enhanced material entitled Live and Enhanced.

 In 2016, Tonic released an all-acoustic version of Lemon Parade entitled Lemon Parade Revisited.
 This celebrated the album's 20th anniversary and utilized direct funding from fans.

 Production

 After Emerson Hart and Jeff Russo founded the band in 1993, the additions of bass guitar player Dan Rothchild and drummer Kevin Shepard solidified the band prior to signing their record deal in 1995.
 Producer Jack Joseph Puig worked with Tonic to produce the resulting album, Lemon Parade.
 While members of the band have traditionally been hesitant to discuss the meaning behind their songs, Hart did elaborate on some of the songs from this album.
 For instance, on the title track "Lemon Parade", Hart explained the song came from a dream he had.

 "I had a dream about this girl.
 I was riding this big Schwinn Sting Ray, and I rode by her working in a lemonade stand.
 She looked ugly and sad because kids were throwing lemons at her.
 Then later on, I saw her after high school and was crazy about her.
 They couldn't see how beautiful she really was."